-If p generates a radical ideal, it is easy to show that this linearized system is the tangent space of V(p) at \mathbf{x}^0 (7).
+If p generates a radical ideal, it is easy to know that this linearized system is the tangent space of V(p) at \mathbf{x}^0 [6].
 We know the tangent space has the same dimension as the variety at this point.
-To avoid rank deficiency, the condition number of the Jacobian matrix at \mathbf{x}^0 must be considered.
-An extremely large condition number will either mean that this point is a multiple root, or that the polynomial system is ill-conditioned.
+It is important to note that, to avoid rank deficiency, the condition number of the Jacobian matrix at \mathbf{x}^0 must be considered.
+An extremely large condition number will either mean that this point is a multiple root, or that the polynomial system p is ill-conditioned.